 We all made the best of a challenging time.

-We all got together again and went to downtown Boston and visited sites like Faneuil hall, Boston harbor, The Blackstone block and other famous sites.
+Being back together again we went to downtown Boston and visited sites like Faneuil hall, Boston Harbor, The Blackstone block and other famous sites.

 We also drove up to Salem and learned of the witchhunt there and then went to Gloucester to have some more lobster rolls.